 Mission

-We support approaches to housing, mental health resources, and pregnancy and postpartum health that contribute to meaningful impact as defined by the communities we work with.
-We seek innovative and sustainable collaboration focused on those who work with Indigenous communities (women, girls and gender diverse people), while also welcoming those who work with non-Indigenous groups.
+We support approaches to housing, mental health, and perinatal health that contribute to meaningful impact as defined by the communities we work with.
+We seek innovative and sustainable collaboration focused on women, girls and gender diverse people, Indigenous led and those who work with Indigenous communities.

 Values